 This is true with any form of EQ manipulation.

-Start with the room noise, then the vocals and then you can boost your heart’s content.
+Start with the room noise, then the vocals, and then you can boost to your heart’s content.
 If you use this method, you will end up with a killer track and vocals that sing.

-(P.S.
-Make sure you cut before you begin the compression process.
-Then you can boost to round out the process.)
+NOTE: Make sure you cut before you begin the compression process.
+Then you can boost to round out the process.

-Typically, the vocalists range lands somewhere in the range of 120 Hz- 20KHz (except for male vocalists that have that deep baritone timber).
-When you look at that range you can easily see that a majority of the low end is all environment noise and rumble.
+Typically, a vocalist’s range lands somewhere in the range of 120 Hz- 20KHz (except for male vocalists that have that deep baritone timber).
+When you look at that range, you can easily see that a majority of the low end is all environment noise and rumble.

 That means this is the noise that is taking up bandwidth and messing up your sound, so get rid of it!